How to Open a Slot Machine Business in Illinois

 How to Get Your Illinois Gaming License

-Universal Gaming Group will work with you through the process of securing your gaming license.
+Universal Gaming Group will work with you through the entire process of securing your gaming license.
 In fact, our IL terminal operators provide help even after the Board approves the application.
 We are a full-service operator, who will provide your location with the best equipment, ensure your location remains in compliance with changing laws and regulations, and assist your location with marketing plans.
-Step by step, our process looks like this:
+Step by step, our licensing process looks like this:

 obtain your state and local LIQUOR LICENSE

 Second, a member of our team will meet with you at your establishment to start the application process for your Illinois gaming license eligibility and help you determine the optimal set-up for your slot machines.
-Everyone whose name is on the application then will need to be fingerprinted by a state-approved fingerprinting vendor.
+Everyone whose name is on the application will then need to be fingerprinted by a state-approved fingerprinting vendor.

 Prepare for Inspection